 - By car.
 Stop often, and get out and walk around for a few minutes.

 - On a plane, bus, or train.
 Get up and walk around often.

 - While sitting in a car, bus, plane, or train.
 Wiggle your toes, tighten and relax your calf muscles, and shift your position often.

-Drink at least 6 to 8 cups of liquid a day, if your provider says it is OK.
+Drink at least 6 to 8 cups (1.5 to 2 liters) of liquid a day, if your provider says it is OK.

 Use less salt.